geobacter-rs/about/BUILD.md

 # Building the Geobacter Rust Compiler

 In a checkout of Geobacter, run:
-`cargo run --manifest-path rust-builder/Cargo.toml -- --target-dir ../geobacter-rust --rustup`.
+`cargo run --manifest-path rust-builder/Cargo.toml -- --target-dir ../geobacter-rust`.
 This will automatically checkout the Geobacter Rust sources, setup a config with the specific options we need, build vanilla Rust, install our custom drivers, and then setup `rustup` with a local toolchain named `geobacter`.